 - Provide a visual demonstration of the activity. - Use visual cues.
 E.g. a flag or colourful bib to signal the start and end of the activity.

-- If using a ramp ensure pupils have plenty of balls or bean bags to throw. - Raise skittles up off the floor, place them on a table or bench.
+- If using a ramp, ensure participants have plenty of balls or bean bags to throw. - Raise skittles off the floor, and place them on a table or bench.